Loading resource

 AEDs don't "restart" a heart.
 They help reset dangerous rhythms so the heart can regain organized electrical activity.

-Use it to lock in one point, one sequence, or one team reminder without opening a full lesson shell.
+Use it for one point, one sequence, or one team reminder.

 Find the nearest AED where you work/live and note one visibility improvement (signage, lighting, access).

-Read the key points, then carry one clear takeaway into the next public rep.
+Read the key points, then use one takeaway in your next public rep.

 An AED (Automated External Defibrillator) is designed for use by bystanders.
 It guides you with prompts and checks the heart rhythm.